Hillside, New Jersey: Local government

 Hillside is governed by the Faulkner Act (formally known as the Optional Municipal Charter Law), under the Mayor-Council form of New Jersey municipal government (plan 4), as implemented as of July 1, 1997.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is composed of the mayor and the seven-member Township Council, all elected to four-year terms of office on a non-partisan basis as part of the November general election in odd-numbered years.
+The governing body is comprised of the mayor and the seven-member Township Council, all elected to four-year terms of office on a non-partisan basis as part of the November general election in odd-numbered years.
 Four council members come from wards, and three are elected at-large.
 The four ward seats all come up for election together and the mayoral and at-large seats come up for vote together two years later.
-The council voted in August 2010 to shift municipal elections from May to November, to be held in conjunction with the general election.
+In August 2010, the council voted to shift municipal elections from May to November, to be held in conjunction with the general election.

 As of 2025, the Mayor of Hillside is Dahlia O. Vertreese, whose term of office ends December 31, 2025.
-Members of the Township Council are Council President Craig Epps (At-large, 2025), Vice President Christopher D. Mobley (Ward 2, 2023), Lisa Bonnano (At-large, 2025), Donald DeAugustine (Ward 3, 2023), Gerald Pateesh Freedman (Ward 4, 2023), Andrea Hyatt (Ward 1, 2023), and Robert Rios (At-large, 2025).
+Members of the Township Council are Council President Craig Epps (At-large, 2025), Lisa Bonanno (At-large, 2025), David Feuerstein (Ward 4, 2027), Andrea Hyatt (Ward 1, 2027), Daryl Joyner (Ward 3, 2027), Robert Rios (At-large, 2025), and Salonia Saxton (Ward 2, 2027).

-In the 2017 general election, none of the candidates for mayor or at-large council seats crossed the threshold, leading to a December run-off between Dahlia Vertreese and Jorge A. Batista, the two top candidates for mayor, and the top six for council, consisting of the three-person slates affiliated with the two mayoral candidates.
+In the 2017 general election, none of the candidates for mayor or at-large council seats crossed the 50% threshold, leading to a December run-off between Dahlia Vertreese and Jorge A. Batista, the two top candidates for mayor, and the top six for council, consisting of the three-person slates affiliated with the two mayoral candidates.
 The runoff was won by Vertreese and her slate.

 Federal, state and county representation

-Hillside is located in the 10th Congressional District and is part of New Jersey's 20th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Hillside had been in the 29th state legislative district.
+Hillside is located in the 10th Congressional District and is part of New Jersey's 28th state legislative district.